-Throughout the semester, I will be contacting you on a weekly basis to offer you advice, provide comments, and give reminders.
+Throughout the semester, I will be contacting you on a weekly/biweekly basis to offer you advice, provide comments, and give reminders.
 If your questions have class-wide import, the questions may be answered and shared with the class.
-The best place to ask questions is the "Student Interaction Board" on the blackboard; therefore, all students will profit from the questions and the answers.
+The best place to ask questions is the "Student Interaction Board" on blackboard; therefore, all students will profit from the questions and the answers.
+Another venue may be scheduling a meeting using Zoom.
+Students are also encouraged to form online study groups.
+I have found that students who study together and talk through the material tend to excel.

+Weekly scheduled class times provide opportunity to provide guidance, answer questions, and interact in a classroom setting.
+Beyond this, email and blackboard announcement will be provide a platform for the answering of questions.
 Another venue may be scheduling a meeting using Zoom.
 Students are also encouraged to form online study groups.
 I have found that students who study together and talk through the material tend to excel.